klustria/helidon-mp-custom-config-oci-vault/README.md

 for the password which is fetched from the Oci Vault/Secret.
 The Oci Vault/Secret data fetching is performed using Custom Config Source in [CustomOciSecretConfigSource.java](src/main/java/io/helidon/example/config/vault/CustomOciSecretConfigSource.java).
 This is registered as a service via [src/main/resources/META-INF/services/org.eclipse.microprofile.config.spi.ConfigSource](src/main/resources/META-INF/services/org.eclipse.microprofile.config.spi.ConfigSource).
-The rest of the parameters will be retrieved from the regular Config Source which in this case will be data coming from
+The rest of the parameters will be retrieved from the default Config Source which in this case will be data coming from
 [src/main/resources/application.yaml](src/main/resources/application.yaml).

-The custom config source will use the Oci SDK for Vault/Secrets to retrieve the target data which in this case is the password.
+The custom config source will use the Oci SDK for Vault/Secrets to retrieve the encrypted target data which in this sample application is the datasource password.
 The parameters for the Oci SDK invocation will be retrieved from the same [src/main/resources/application.yaml](src/main/resources/application.yaml).
 To disable custom config source, you can either delete
 [CustomOciSecretConfigSource.java](src/main/java/io/helidon/example/config/vault/CustomOciSecretConfigSource.java)
 or [src/main/resources/META-INF/services/org.eclipse.microprofile.config.spi.ConfigSource](src/main/resources/META-INF/services/org.eclipse.microprofile.config.spi.ConfigSource).
-Without the custom config source, the application will go back to retrieving the password from the default config source, i.e.
+Without the custom config source, the application will go back to retrieving the password from the default config source, i.e. from the
 [application.yaml](src/main/resources/application.yaml).

 ## Prerequisites

 1. OCI Vault Key and Secrets need to be created.
 There is a good example guide for this in  [Protect Your Sensitive Data With Secrets In The Oracle Cloud](https://recursive.codes/p/protect-your-sensitive-data-with-secrets-in-the-oracle-cloud).
-   Once created, get the Secret Ocid of the Datsource source password and use that as the value of oci.secret.id in application.yaml.
+   Once created, get the OCID of the secret entry representing the `datasource password` and use that as the value for `oci.secret.id` in application.yaml.
+There's another commented out approach in [CustomOciSecretConfigSource.java](src/main/java/io/helidon/example/config/vault/CustomOciSecretConfigSource.java) for retrieving the same data which uses the secret name.
+If this option is the preferred way, fill in parameter values for `oci.secret.name` and `oci.vault.id`.
 2. When authenticating using user principal, make sure to set up user credentials in ~/.oci/config.